DePT: Decomposed Prompt Tuning for Parameter-Efficient Fine-tuning: Introduction

-Prompt Tuning (\pt) \citep{lester-etal-2021-power} has emerged as a promising \peft approach, which appends trainable continuous prompt vectors to the input (see Figure \ref{fig:overview}b). \pt stands out from other \peft approaches as it maintains competitive performance with fewer trainable parameters and does not drastically scale up its trainable parameters as the model size expands.
 While \pt has shown promising results across various tasks and models, it has two major limitations: (1) \pt often suffers from slow convergence and is sensitive to the initialization \citep{lester-etal-2021-power,vu-etal-2022-spot,wang2023multitask}; and (2) \pt extends the total length of the input sequence, consequently exacerbating the computation demand (\ie train/inference time and memory cost), due to the quadratic complexity of the Transformer \citep{NIPS2017_3f5ee243}.
 This is further accentuated given the slow convergence issue.
 Recent studies \citep{su-etal-2022-transferability,vu-etal-2022-spot,li-etal-2022-learning-transfer} have proposed the variants of the vanilla \pt to tackle the first issue by initially pre-training soft prompts on a variety of source tasks, which is known as \textit{Parameter-Efficient Transfer Learning} (\petl), as depicted in Figure \ref{fig:preview}a.
 Some studies \citep{,asai-etal-2022-attempt,wang2023multitask} also improve the performance of the \pt by jointly training learned prompts from these source tasks on multiple target tasks (referred to as \textit{Multi-task Learning}).
 However, the issue of increased computational load due to the extension of sequence length remains largely unaddressed.
 While \petl approaches can reduce the training steps for model convergence, each optimization step remains computationally expensive in terms of time and memory.
 Most importantly, it does not enhance the efficiency during the inference phase, which is particularly crucial in the era of Large Language Models (LLMs), considering that the trained models may be queried millions of times per day.